-FSU students with valid FSUID and student email can reserve a ticket through the FSU Athletic's ticket system.
-Due to COVID-19 guidelines, stadium capacity is limited and students are restricted to one ticket.
+FSU students with valid FSUCard and student email can reserve a ticket through the Tucker Center's ticket system.

-Discounted student tickets will soon be available online for FAMU and TCC students and are limited to one (1) ticket per student ID and are $15.00 with advanced purchase and $20.00 day of show.
+Discounted tickets for FAMU and TCC students will be available online and are limited to one (1) ticket per student ID and are $15.00 with advanced purchase and $20.00 day of show.

-All ticket holders and their belongings may be searched upon entry into stadium.
-If ticket holders elect not to consent to the searches they will be denied entry into the stadium without refund.
+All ticket holders and their belongings will be searched upon entry into Tucker Center.
+If ticket holders elect not to consent to the searches, they will be denied entry into the Tucker Center without refund.

 |1965||Peter, Paul, and Mary||Tully|

 |1969||Stevie Wonder, Bar Kays, Oliver, Jennifer Warnes, Stu Gilliam||Stadium|

 |1970||Chambers Brothers and Sugarloaf||Stadium|

 |1973||The Fantasmagical Flash & Filigree Holocaust Flash Cadilac, Steve Martin, and more…||Stadium|

 |1975||Stephen Stills and the Outlaws||Stadium|